What is a Born-Haber Cycle?

 Why the discrepancy?
 Theoretical values assume a perfect ionic model with 100% ionic bonding.
 When the experimental value is significantly larger than theoretical, this indicates covalent character due to polarisation: a small, highly charged cation (e.g. Ag⁺) distorts the electron cloud of a large anion (e.g. I⁻).

-- Forgetting to multiply atomisation/EA for MX₂ or M₂X compounds
+- Forgetting to multiply atomisation and EA for MX₂ or M₂X compounds.

-- Not including state symbols on every step
+- Omitting state symbols on every single intermediate step.

-- Confusing the sign: IB defines lattice enthalpy as endothermic (+)
+- Confusing the sign: the IB defines lattice enthalpy as endothermic (positive dissociation value).